HassellHoff/Datastory/index.md

 ### Data in numbers

+Since the stock market is closed during weekends we had to take this in account on our data pre-processing.
+We moved the quotes from weekends to the next Monday.

 <img width="924" alt="Screenshot 2021-12-14 at 16 49 36" src="https://user-images.githubusercontent.com/92207222/146021223-c579bade-a3e1-46d7-a1e8-3c6f36700448.png">
 The number of Elon Musk quotes in respective to time.